Palmyra Atoll: Esperanza treasure

 During the 19th and 20th centuries, stories circulated in the Pacific of a large treasure of gold, silver and precious stones (sometimes described as Inca treasures) that had been looted in the Viceroyalty of Peru.
 A crew loaded it in secret onto the ship Esperanza in Callao harbor, Peru, and embarked into the Pacific Ocean on January 1, 1816, bound for the Spanish West Indies.

-According to a survivor, seaman James Hines, the Esperanza was caught in a storm that dismasted and damaged the ship, after which it was attacked and boarded by pirates, who loaded the treasure and surviving crew onto their own ship.
+According to a survivor, seaman James Hines, the Esperanza was caught in a storm that dismasted and damaged the ship.
+After that, it was attacked and boarded by pirates, who loaded the treasure and surviving crew onto their own ship.
 The Esperanza sank, and the pirates and their captives sailed west across the Pacific bound for Macao.

 After 43 days, the pirates' ship met a storm, lost course, and struck the coral reef surrounding Palmyra Island, breaking the mast.
-The 90 men aboard were able to pull the ship closer to land, but it was not serviceable.
+The 90 men aboard pulled the ship closer to land, but it was not serviceable.
 They offloaded the treasure to the island, distributed some, and buried the rest.
-They repaired part of their boat and most of the crew shipped away, not to be heard from again.
-The remaining ten men spent most of a year on Palmyra living on dwindling stores and local food.
+They repaired part of their boat, and most crew shipped away, not to be heard from again.
+The remaining ten men spent most of a year on Palmyra, living on dwindling stores and local food.
 They spent three months building a small escape boat, upon which six men left Palmyra.
-Of these, four were washed overboard in a storm and the other two were rescued by an American whaler bound for San Francisco.
+Of these, four were washed overboard in a storm, and the other two were rescued by an American whaler bound for San Francisco.
 One died en route.
 The survivor, James Hines, was put in a hospital, but he died 30 days later.

 Before Hines died, he wrote letters describing the affair and the location of the treasure, which originally included 1.5 million Spanish gold pesos and an equal value in silver (possibly consisting of precolumbian artworks).
 Around 1903, over 95 years later, the letters were allegedly deposited for safekeeping with Capt.
 William R. Foster, the harbormaster of Honolulu, by a sailor who was bound for the Solomon Islands but never returned.
 After holding the letters for 20 years in an iron chest, Foster revealed them to a reporter, who published the details.
 A conflicting variant of the story was published by Capt.
 F. D. Walker of Honolulu in 1903 and in 1914.
 In 1997, William A. Warren filed a federal salvage claim for a ship sunk off the atoll that he claimed had treasure from the Esperanza, but he abandoned his claim after legal objection from the Fullard-Leos, who owned most of Palmyra.

 The legend of the Esperanza and Santa Rosa (a ship rumored to have recovered the Esperanza treasure and sailed back to Honolulu) inspired a Jack London story called "The Proud Goat of Aloysius Pankburn", which was published as part of London's David Grief stories in the Saturday Evening Post.